PgBiel/typst-tablex/README.md

     - [ ] `stroke`
         - [ ] Basic support (change all lines, vline or hline, without override)
         - [ ] `none` for no stroke
+    - [ ] Default to lines on every row and column
 - [ ] New features for `#tablex`
     - [X] Basic types (`cellx`, `hline`, `vline`)
     - [ ] `hline`, `vline`